DarkishLocket10/2026site/src/pages/posts/five-things-i-learned-from-my-short-film.md

 ### 2. Listen to notes

 Listening helps, and real understanding goes a long way- whatever that means.
 But seriously though, you need to listen to the people around you.
 There were times when I got lost in the sauce, trying to perfectly satisfy my personal vision, but that wasn't what the film needed.
-Of course I wasn't a complete goofball: when someone said, "Hey, that method doesn't look right," or "Hey, we're a bit tight on time—let's try it *this* way", I didn't shrug them off.
+Of course I wasn't a complete goofball: when someone said, "Hey, that method doesn't look right," or "Hey, we're a bit tight on time-let's try it *this* way", I didn't shrug them off.
 I implemented their notes, and in the long run it really helped us out.
 At the time, I had a hard time coming to terms with their words, but sometimes you need to understand that your team members aren't trying to sabotage the film or destroy your vision.
 They want what's best for your vision and the film as a whole.
 Trusting the people around you is wildly important, so getting out of your own way and hearing out what others have to say benefits everyone.

 ---
 ### 3. Don't be afraid to try new things